Calculation of NMR Spectra

 • information on the rotamers detected by crest

-• anmr_enso, written by censo
+• anmr_enso, written by CENSO

 • information on the contributing conformers, the Boltzmann weight and all contributions to free energy